Green Goddess Dressing Recipe

 Instructions

-- Add the Greek yogurt, anchovy fillets, garlic, parsley, dill, chives, tarragon, lemon juice, salt and pepper in the bowl of a food processor.1 cup plain Greek yogurt, 1 cup fresh parsley leaves, 1/4 cup dill leaves, 1/4 cup coarsley chopped chives, 1/2 lemon, 1/2 teaspoon kosher salt, 1/4 teaspoon freshly ground black pepper, 3 anchovy fillets
+- Add the Greek yogurt, anchovy fillets, garlic, parsley, dill, chives, tarragon, lemon juice, salt and pepper in the bowl of a food processor.1 cup plain Greek yogurt, 3 anchovy fillets, 1 medium clove garlic, 1 cup fresh parsley leaves, 1/4 cup dill leaves, 1/4 cup coarsley chopped chives, 1/2 lemon, 1/2 teaspoon kosher salt, 1/4 teaspoon freshly ground black pepper, 2 tablespoons tarragon leaves

-- Process until smooth and adjust the seasoning as needed.
+- Process until smooth, then add the olive oil through the feed tube and process once again until it has been incorporated.
+Taste and adjust the seasoning as needed.
 Serve and enjoy!

 Notes

-- The anchovy adds a depth of umami flavor similar to Caesar dressing and does not taste fishy in the slightest.
-It may be subbed with a bit of Worcestershire sauce if you prefer.
+- The anchovy adds savory depth of flavor similar to Caesar dressing and does not taste fishy in the slightest.
+Sub with 2-3 teaspoons anchovy paste or 1-2 teaspoons Worcestershire sauce, coconut aminos or tamari as desired.

-- If your green goddess dressing is too thick, you may thin it out with up to 2 tablespoons of milk, buttermilk or even water.
+- If your goddess dressing is too thick, you may thin it out with up to 1-2 tablespoons of milk, buttermilk or even water.

 Nutrition